UoH Organizes Blood Donation Camp Ahead of Independence Day

 Dr. Kumar Somasundaram, Indian Institute of Sciences-Bangalore, well known experimental cancer biologist, who shared some of his recent experimental findings in helping formation of new blood vessels in glioblastoma, a type of brain tumor, how it is helping in growth of tumor.
 He went on to explain how one can use such findings in development of new drugs and treatment strategies.

-Dr. A. Bindu Madhava Reddy, NSS coordinator and Prof. Bramhanandam Manavathi, Cancer biologist from University of Hyderabad highlighted the importance of awareness of cancer in the community so as to bridge the gap in knowledge and opportunities in therapy and possibilities of becoming cancer survivor and cancer-free world.
+Dr. A. Bindu Madhava Reddy, NSS coordinator and Prof. Bramhanandam Manavathi, a Cancer biologist from University of Hyderabad highlighted the importance of awareness of cancer in the community so as to bridge the gap in knowledge and opportunities in therapy and possibilities of becoming cancer survivor and cancer-free world.
 (Hydnow)

 Now you can get latest stories from Hydnow everyday.
 Click the link to subscribe.
 Click to follow Hydnow Facebook page and Twitter and on Instagram